jhpyle/docassemble/_docs/objects.md

 In part, this is because objects allow you to do complicated things in an implicit way.
 For example, writing `${ grantee }` in a [Mako] template will return the name of the grantee.
-The interview implicitly calls the method `__str()__` on `grantee`.
+The Steward implicitly calls the method `__str()__` on `grantee`.
 `grantee.__str()__` in turn calls `grantee.name.full()`, which strings together the `grantee`'s full name from its constituent parts